Boston College Football Lands Former Alabama QB Out of Transfer Portal

 Lonergan joins a Boston College program that went 7-5 overall in the regular season and will compete in the 2024 Pinstripe Bowl on Saturday, Dec.
 28 at Yankee Stadium in the Bronx, N.Y.

-He also joins a quarterback room alongside Grayson James and Jacobe Robinson.
+He also joins a quarterback room alongside Grayson James and Jacobe Robinson as well as incoming freshman Shaker Reisig from the class of 2025.